fahd209/team-workshop6-carDealerShip/README.md

 ## Phase 2

 We created a Contract File Manager which we have an Array List where we get all the Contracts.
 Once we sell a vehicle, it will be printed differently in our contracts.csv file.
-Depending on what instance it is wether it is Sale of a Lease.
+Depending on what instance it is wether it is Sale or a Lease.

 ```java
 package com.pluralsight.Services;